benblack769/benblack769.github.io/posts/rants/no-ai-operations.md

 ### Operational workflows we keep pulling AI out of

 * **Voice-driven applications:** We have slowly replaced each LLM-powered feature of our voice application with an equivalent deterministic ruleset --- thousands of lines of word lists and grammar rules that are 20x faster and slowly becoming more reliable and repeatable than an LLM.
 AI has been critical to managing and testing these huge rulesets efficiently, but surpisingly minimal value at runtime, and its very slow.
 * **User-facing configuration management:** Our configuration sets are very, very complex, and there's a very steep learning curve to modifying them.
 We tried to put AI agents in front of it for users, but fundamentally, it was still slow, still hard to grasp, and still unworkable to get most users comfortable with it.
-So we put simpler, less feature-rich layers of intuitive UI interfaces over a subset of the configuration, and have them work with real humans to build more complex workflows if needed.
+So instead we built simpler, more intuitive UI layers over a subset of the configuration, and have users work with real humans when they need more complex workflows.
 * **Quality checks:** We've started replacing more and more of the quality process with deterministic, configurable rules --- these are more interpretable, more reportable, and quickly becoming more accurate than an LLM, which truly doesn't understand the domain nearly as well as people on the ground.
 Not to mention being much cheaper.
 * **User training:** Traditional user training tools still work --- help tooltips, feature search, interactive tutorials, cheat sheets, videos, etc., are far faster, friendlier, and more efficient to use than a chat window 95% of the time.
 AI's job is to help build the trainings in advance, not try to build them live, custom for each user.

-### Builder workflows where we find AI more invaluable the more we use it
+### Builder workflows where AI becomes more valuable the more we use it

 * **Core software development:** Writing code with AI in 2026 is a completely different experience than writing code by hand.
 And when architected with code *replaceability* in mind, rather than *reusability*, it is a much better experience, especially for the replaceable parts of the system: UI widgets, simple backend API routes, hardware integrations, etc.
 * **Admin assistants:** Agents given to admins to manage complex configuration --- unlike operational users, who need to insert their new configuration in seconds or they give up, business administrators have the time to make something good, and to talk with an AI agent, understand the complexity, and make it good.
 Their day-to-day workflow is much more like a developer's, where they are trying to build plans and projects.